 That’s the general forecast ahead for Irma, set to become one of the largest hurricanes to make landfall in Florida’s history.

-, Hurricane Irma's exact path could shift in the coming days.
-Still, over 20 million people in Florida, Georgia and South Carolina will be subject to wind gusts over 75 mph, and over 40 million people are located inside the five-day "forecast cone" for Hurricane Irma.
+As with any forecast, Hurricane Irma’s exact path could shift in the coming days.
+Still, over 20 million people in Florida, Georgia and South Carolina will be subject to wind gusts over 75 mph, and over 40 million people are located inside the five-day “forecast cone” for Hurricane Irma.

-Unlike Hurricane Harvey, which came to a virtual stop over coastal Texas for days on end, Hurricane Irma was moving at about 14 mph at midday Friday, the National Hurricane Center said
+Unlike Hurricane Harvey, which came to a virtual stop over coastal Texas for days on end, Hurricane Irma was moving at about 14 mph at midday Friday, the National Hurricane Center said.

 As it nears the US, here’s a detailed look at the storm’s expected path and timeline over the coming days: